Pain Research at Swedish

 Swedish Pain Services - First Hill

 Swedish Pain Services - Edmonds Specialty Clinic

 Swedish Pain Services - Issaquah

-The Pain Research Department is part of the Clinical Research Division of Swedish and works in association with the Swedish Pain and Headache Center.
+The Pain Research Department is part of the Clinical Research Division of Swedish and works in association with Swedish Pain Services.
 The Pain Research Department provides support and assistance—such as clinical coordination, data management and regulatory support—to all Swedish-affiliated investigators conducting pain and side-effect research.

 Our philosophy is to ensure that Swedish continues to offer the best possible care by pursuing new innovations in pain management and making investigational pain therapies available to patients.

 The department's research nurses are experienced in pain management, oncology, HIV, home health/hospice, infusion and palliative care.
 They have more than eight years of experience in the management of research protocols sponsored by the federal government (National Institutes of Health), pharmaceutical and device companies regulated by the Food and Drug Administration and other funding sources.

 Click here to see a list of current pain-related research studies being conducted by Swedish Pain Management.

 Swedish is participating in a study for patients with pain in the feet or legs due to diabetic neuropathy.
 Click here for more information.